-7.3 Officers will be fair, independent and objective when considering enforcement action and will not let their personal views cloud their judgement.
+10.5 Inspecting Officers will be fair, independent and objective when considering enforcement action and will not let their personal views cloud their judgement.

-7.4 The Authority will ensure that the correct individual and/or company is prosecuted for the correct offence/s.
+10.6 The Authority will always seek to ensure that the correct individual and/or company is prosecuted for the correct offence/s.

-7.5 The Authority is a Public Authority for the purposes of the Human Rights Act 1998; it will apply the principles of the European Convention on Human Rights in accordance with the Act, as it does in all of its enforcement activity.
+10.7 The Authority is a Public Authority for the purposes of the Human Rights Act 1998; it will apply the principles of the European Convention on Human Rights in accordance with the Act, as it does in all of its enforcement activity.

-8. Enforcement Options
+11. Enforcement Options

-8.1 The Authority's policy on determining the level of enforcement action to take utilises nationally recognised risk assessment-based methodology.
+11.1 The Authority's policy on determining the level of enforcement action to take utilises nationally recognised risk assessment-based methodology.
 In deciding what action to take to ensure compliance with the law, the Authority considers the following:

-- The nature and seriousness of any alleged offence/s; - The risk of death or serious injury; - Previous experience and record of compliance of the responsible person; - Action taken to prevent any recurrence; - The likely effectiveness of the various enforcement options; - Any explanation offered and the circumstances and attitude of the responsible person;

-Any statutory defence available.
+- The nature and seriousness of any alleged offence/s; - The risk of death or serious injury; - Previous experience and record of compliance of the responsible person; - Action taken to prevent any recurrence; - The likely effectiveness of the various enforcement options; - Any explanation offered and the circumstances and attitude of the responsible person; - Any statutory defence available.

-8.2 The Authority will always seek to use enforcement action that is proportionate primarily to the circumstances of the offence and the risk to life, but in so doing will also consider other factors such as the size of the business or undertaking and the nature of its activities.
+11.2 The Authority will always seek to use enforcement action that is proportionate primarily to the circumstances of the offence and the risk to life, but in so doing will also consider other factors such as the size of the business or undertaking and the nature of its activities.

-8.3 Choices of enforcement approach available to the Authority are:
+Choices of enforcement approach available to the Authority are:

 - Educate and inform;

-- Statutory notice identifying the nature of the corrective action needed;

-- Prohibition /restriction of use;
+- Notification of deficiencies (NOD);

+- Enforcement/Alterations/Prohibition notice;

 - Referral to other agencies;

 - Prosecution through the Criminal Justice System

-8.4 The Authority will keep its regulatory activities under review through management of its fire safety enforcement function.
+11.3 The Authority will keep its regulatory activities under review through management of its fire safety enforcement function.
 This will ensure, so far as reasonably practicable, that all actions are proportionate and impose the minimum burden necessary to secure reasonable compliance with the law.

-8.5 Educate and Inform
+11.4 Educate and Inform